 We are living in the golden age of documentaries.
 With the advent of digital technologies, even an iPhone can be used to shoot and make films.
 That has made the life of documentarians around the globe a lot easy.
 Though, that is just the technical aspect of movie-making.
 The more important aspect, storytelling, has also seen its scope and reach increase with every passing year.
-Now, documentarians don’t want to just tell stories of their locality or country; they are travelling to remotest corner of the earth in search of meaningful stories.
-What has also hugely worked in their favor is that they are now becoming more and more commercially viable.
+Now, documentarians don’t want to just tell stories of their locality or country; they are travelling to the remotest corners of the earth in search of meaningful stories.
+What has also hugely worked in their favour is that they are now becoming more and more commercially viable.

 Historically, documentaries have never made money at the box office (except Michael Moore films).
 That’s why, when you look back 10 or 20 years ago, the number of documentaries produced were significantly less than they are now.
 But with the emergence of online streaming services, nowadays, documentaries have found a new breathing ground.
 Netflix, of course, is leading the way, but Hulu is not far behind.
-Today, we are going to list down the top documentaries movies on Hulu that you can watch right now.
+Today, we are going to list down the top documentary movies on Hulu that you can watch right now.
 This list consists of all kinds of documentary films: from true crime documentaries to biographical documentaries.
 I would suggest not to miss any of these really good documentaries on Hulu.
 All of them are worth your time.

 15. Becoming Bond (2017)